 Top tips for managing your mortgage

-Whether your current mortgage deal is close to coming to an end, you’re looking to borrow more to pay for things like home improvements, or you simply want to know more about the options available to you, here are my top tips for managing your mortgage.
+This is especially true when you need to make decisions over your mortgage.
+Perhaps your current mortgage deal is close to coming to an end.
+Maybe you’re looking to borrow more to pay for things like home improvements.
+Or you could simply want to know more about the options available to you.

 Depending on the type of mortgage product you're on, you'll have a few options to choose from when your deal period ends.
 You'll either: